elysch/webtrees-mitalteli-chart-family-book/README.md

 ------------
 This module adds a chart of an individual’s ancestors and descendants, as a family book (enhanced with marriages, images, and more).

+-You can select number of Generations and number of Descendant Generations -You can format the places in any one of these options:
+    Full place, City only, City and country, City and 2 letter country code, City and 3 letter country code (Thanks to [Neriderc/GVExport chart](https://github.com/Neriderc/GVExport))
+-You can show spouses (with the first image to the left) or not.
+-You can show marriages (with the first image to the left) or not.
+-You can show extra images or not.
+These are shown to the right and correspond to the first image of each one of the following facts: Birth, Death, Burial.

 Installation & upgrading
 ------------------------
 Unpack the zip file and place the mitalteli-chart-family-book folder in the modules_v4 folder of webtrees.
 Upload the newly added folder to your server.
 It is activated by default and will work immediately.
 No additional configuration is required.